Atlantic Indoor Association Hall of Honor

 Dwayne Barnes of CVP writes:

 “The Carly of today is pretty much the same person, except for being more involved in the activity.
 There is no ego with Carly.
 She puts her guard and others before herself.
 She is humble and kind.
-She joined the AIA board years ago as the Communications Secretary and many of us thinks she does an amazing job of informing us of what is going on.
+She joined the AIA board years ago as the Communications Secretary and many of us think she does an amazing job of informing us of what is going on.
 Frankly, this is the best communicating we have seen from AIA under her watch.
 Carly represents AIA in such a positive light and we need more people like her”.

 Master Sgt.
 Daniel P. Valadie is a percussionist with the Ceremonial Brass and the United States Air Force Band in Washington, D.C.
 Daniel graduated with a Bachelor of Music in Music Education from James Madison University in 1995.
 He went on to become the band director at Christiansburg High School in Christiansburg, Virginia, and later became the associate band director at E.C.
 Glass High School in Lynchburg, Virginia.
 In 2007, Mr. Daniel completed his Masters in Music at George Mason University.
 Daniel has taught and composed/arranged music for a number of indoor and outdoor Percussion Ensembles throughout Maryland and Virginia.
 He has performed with such artists as Bill Watrous and Steve Houghton, and has performed with the Lynchburg Symphony, the Jefferson Choral Society, and the Crossmen Drum and Bugle Corps.
 His former teachers include C. William Rice, Todd Johnson, Mark Thurston and Marty Hurley.